 In some cases, it is possible, or even necessary, to begin working in your profession before you are fully registered.

 See the information on available financial supports.
-Explore these options before assuming you will need employment throughout the time you are pursuing the regulatory process.
+Explore these options before assuming you will need to be employed throughout the entire time you are pursuing your registration process.

 What are my options if I don’t pursue registration?